charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 http://www.apmreports.org/story/2017/05/05/police-de-escalation-training

-If police departments have to budget for malpractice insurance,

-are forced to take out an insurance policy against the cost of malpractice,

 Reducing that liability will become much more pressing if they're forced to take out an insurance policy against it

 If that becomes standard, police departments will start carrying malpractice insurance[^3] -- and looking for ways to reduce their liability.

 [^3]: At present, liability insurance is sometimes purchased by [individual officers](http://www.reuters.com/article/us-usa-police-insurance-idUSKCN0WJ2R1).

- -- a quicker path to consensus, and thus reform.

 Police practice includes the use of force, so it makes sense to label misapplication of force as malpractice.

  Police officers are [almost never](https://fivethirtyeight.com/datalab/ferguson-michael-brown-indictment-darren-wilson/) indicted, and even a [damning recording](http://www.nationalreview.com/corner/448740/philando-castile-verdict-was-miscarriage-justice) of a fatal encounter may not convince a jury to send an officer to prison.